Maternity Leave for More Than Two Kids: Are There Restrictions in Your Company?

 shiabhatia

-Mr Banerjee, I think all central govt organisations follow PSU guidelines and they have capped it to 2 .
+Mr. Banerjee, I believe all central government organizations follow PSU guidelines, and they have capped it at 2.

 Madhu.T.K

-For Central/ State Govt/ PSU employees separate rules are framed for maternity benefits and they do not fall under the maternity Benefits Act.
-For government employees, the number of days of maternity leave is 180 days whereas it is just 84 for employees in the establishments covered by Maternity Benefits Act.
-Similarly, there are some 365 or 730 days leaves which can be availed during any time before the child becomes a major!!
-These cannot be included in Maternity Benefits Act meant for employees in private sector and if included I don't think that it will be feasible to run the organisation with female employees.
-Of course, under government rules there are restrictions regarding number of issues which is any way not there in Maternity Benefits Act.
+For Central/State Government/PSU employees, separate rules are framed for maternity benefits, and they do not fall under the Maternity Benefits Act.
+For government employees, the number of days of maternity leave is 180 days, whereas it is just 84 for employees in establishments covered by the Maternity Benefits Act.
+Similarly, there are some 365 or 730 days of leave which can be availed at any time before the child becomes a major!
+These cannot be included in the Maternity Benefits Act meant for employees in the private sector, and if included, I don't think it will be feasible to run the organization with female employees.
+Of course, under government rules, there are restrictions regarding the number of issues, which is anyway not there in the Maternity Benefits Act.

 Madhu.T.K